*** UPDATED Winter 2021 ***

 Things to know before you go

-- You need to book – TreeClimb Adelaide is pretty busy since they only just opened and they only allow 20 people on the course at a time so that there aren’t too many at once.
+- You need to book – TreeClimb Adelaide is a popular place, especially in the school holidays and on weekends.
+They only allow 20 people on the course at a time so that there isn’t congestion and your experience is highly enjoyable.
 Book ahead to guarantee your spot for the best times.
 Click here to book online

 - New to ropes?
 No worries!
-On arrival you’ll be harnessed up by a trained staff member and be run through a training course on tv.
-Then you’ll head upstairs to complete the simple but important how-to’s before you’re able to get on course.
+On arrival you’ll be harnessed up by a trained staff member and be run through a video training course.
+You’ll also have a practice upstairs on the platform before you head off.
 This includes kids who have their own special training area with mini flying fox (below)!

 - You CAN enjoy TreeClimb Adelaide if you’re scared of heights.
 I’ve always had a strong fear of heights but didn’t let that get in the way of an awesome afternoon at TreeClimb Adelaide so don’t let it stop you either.
 You should however, know that it IS high up in the trees and some of the obstacles are scary!
 If it’s your first time, try going at a quieter time (call for advice) and with a supportive friend – and you’ll be amazed at the chance to overcome your fears.